 Not just regular weekend getaways from Mumbai.
 This unusual collection of offbeat getaways from Mumbai – including Maachli farmstay, Mangalajodi in Odisha, Purushwadi fireflies festival, Devrai Art Village, Hideout Farm, Malji ka Kamra and more – might just change the way you see life.
 Updated 2020.

-Lately, there’s been a lot of debate around whether travelling really has the power to change you – to question your beliefs, to throw you out of your comfort zone, to challenge your notions of the world, to mould you into a different person.
+Lately, there’s been a lot of debate around whether travelling really has the power to change you.
+To question your beliefs, to throw you out of your comfort zone, to challenge your notions of the world, to mould you into a different person.
 Most of us like to believe it does.

 But if I’m completely honest, my first fifteen or so trips as a young adult didn’t do much for me.
 Sure, I had some great holidays.
 But that’s exactly what they were – an escape from my regular life.
 I didn’t want them to challenge or mould me.
 So I stayed in resorts with the best deals, hung out with friends, drank and stuck to familiar food.
-I didn’t bother seeking experiential accommodations, having deep conversations with locals or tracing the journey of my food.
+I didn’t bother seeking out experiential accommodations, having deep conversations with locals or tracing the journey of my food.